from The Daily Mirror, by Harold Farnshaw

 'The Pater'.
 Dutch-language version.
 Translation: Man: "Piepa, what would you do if your wife ran off with your chauffeur?" - Piepa: "Take another chauffeur."

 Harold C. Earnshaw was an early 20th-century British cartoonist and illustrator.
 He often assisted his wife Mabel Lucie Attwell on her work, but also made cartoons and funny strips for magazines like The Bystander and The Tatler.
-He had a comic strip called 'The Pater' (1928-1931) in The Daily Mirror.
+His gag comic 'The Pater' (1928-1931) ran in the newspaper The Daily Mirror.
+After serving in the First World War, Earnshaw's post-war graphic career became even more remarkable, since he lost an arm and learned drawing and painting with his other.

 Early life and career

-Harold Cecil Earnshaw was born in 1866 in Woodford, Essex, as the son of a bank clerk in 1886.
+Harold Cecil Earnshaw was born in 1866 in Woodford, Essex, as the son of a bank clerk.
 He was known as "Pat" to his friends.
-Earnshaw got his artistic education at St. Martin's School of Art in Long Acre, London, where he also met his future wife, illustrator Mabel Lucie Attwell.
+Earnshaw received his artistic education at St. Martin's School of Art in Long Acre, London, where he also met his future wife, illustrator Mabel Lucie Attwell.
 The couple married in 1908.
-They worked on several illustration assignments together, with Earnshaw mostly taking care of the animals and backgrounds.
-He would however never gain the same amount of fame as his wife, whose nostalgic drawings of cute children are still popular today.
+They worked on several illustration assignments together, with Earnshaw mostly taking care of animals and backgrounds.

 A member of the London Sketch Club since 1908, Earnshaw was an illustrator in his own right.
 His earliest work include color illustrations for school stories like 'The Pretenders' by Meredith Fletcher (1907) and 'The Willoughby Captains' by Talbot Baines Reed (1907).
 He continued to work on a great many story and educational books for the publishers W. & R. Chambers, and Henry Frowde, Hodder & Stoughton.
 He also provided illustrations to Cassell's Magazine, Printers' Pie, The Pall Mall Magazine, The Boy's Own Paper, The Red Magazine, The Yellow Magazine, The Graphic and The Bystander.